thalesmenegueco/thalesmenegueco/README.md

 - 👋 Hi, I’m @thalesmenegueco
 - 👀 I’m interested in always getting to know the newest tech's
-- 🌱 Currently learning Angular and Git
+- 🌱 Currently practicing Angular and Generative AI
 - 😃 Looking forward to collaborate on projects
 - 📫 You can reach me through [my email](mailto:thales.menegueco@gmail.com) - in subject write "PERFIL GITHUB" - or [my LinkedIn](https://www.linkedin.com/in/thales-menegueco/)